Patients no longer rely solely on word of mouth to choose doctors.

 Most clinics face this challenge: they deliver excellent care offline but fail to communicate it effectively online.

-How Social Media Supports Overall Healthcare Marketing
+How Social Media Supports Healthcare SEO

 Future of Social Media in Healthcare